Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Suitable for: Families, singles, houses with yards, apartments with plenty of outdoor walking space

-Temperament: Highly intelligent, loyal, family oriented, protective
+Temperament: Highly intelligent, loyal, family-oriented, protective

-The Red Fox Labrador Retriever might sound like a crossbreed, but it is actually a color variation of the traditional Labrador Retriever.
+The Red Fox Labrador Retriever might sound like a crossbreed, but it is a color variation of the traditional Labrador Retriever.
 As their name suggests, they resemble the red fox due to their unique coat, which is darker than that of the yellow Lab, with red highlights throughout.
 This gives the dog a reddish fur color that distinguishes them from other Labs.
 They never have black, cream, or brown markings.

 Red Fox Labs are known for being fun-loving, compassionate dogs that eagerly learn and love to please their family members.
 Their bubbly personalities are just as large as their athletic bodies.
 They enjoy spending time outdoors and will get bored easily if they’re left inside to their own devices for too long.